A new method to corrupt Windows Ransomware protection has been discovered. Hackers can bypass Controlled Folder Access via Windows Registry Editor.

 Shortly after this happens, the malicious DLL is loaded into explorer.exe and the researcher simply set the default value of the DLL to 0.

-What follows is that Windows Explorer (explorer.exe) is shut down and restarted with the malicious DLL being executed in it.
+What follows in the process of breaking the Windows ransomware protection is that Windows Explorer (explorer.exe) is shut down and restarted with the malicious DLL being executed in it.
 This results in the complete bypassing of the Controlled Folder Access feature.

 Not only the DLL did bypass Windows Defender, but it also bypassed big antivirus products, like: